 Retro Langos is the place to try traditional Hungarian langos.
 Made with fresh ingredients right before your eyes, this mouthwatering dish is even more appetizing.
 Pay it a visit for a quick breakfast or snack.

-We did our best exploring local spots and landmarks and venturing out of the city, but Budapest has so many things to see that you’d need well over a week to do the city justice.
-Having someone explain the complexity of historical events and Hungarian culture makes a huge difference, so we suggest taking a walking and food tour during the first few days of your stay.
+We did our best exploring local spots and landmarks and venturing out of the city.
+Budapest has so many things to see that you’d need well over a week to do the city justice.
+Having someone explain the complexity of historical events and Hungarian culture makes a huge difference.
+We suggest taking a walking and food tour during the first few days of your stay.
 Let us know if you still have questions we didn’t answer in the comments below!

 If you are in this area of Europe, be sure to make the short trip up to Vienna, Austria.
 It is also a wonderful city and you can see our Vienna blog here.